manbearwiz/jscodeshift-ts-satisfies/README.md

 [![GitHub issues](https://img.shields.io/github/issues/manbearwiz/jscodeshift-ts-satisfies?style=flat-square)](https://github.com/manbearwiz/jscodeshift-ts-satisfies/issues)
 [![semantic-release: angular](https://img.shields.io/badge/semantic--release-angular-e10079?logo=semantic-release&style=flat-square)](https://github.com/semantic-release/semantic-release)

-A jscodeshift codemod to transform type annotations to use TS4.9+ satisfies keyword
+**jscodeshift-ts-satisfies** is a codemod for [jscodeshift](https://github.com/facebook/jscodeshift) that transforms type annotations to use the `satisfies` keyword available in TypeScript 4.9 and later.

 ## Installation

-Install [`jscodeshift`](https://github.com/facebook/jscodeshift) to run the codemod script:
+Before using the codemod script, make sure you have **jscodeshift** installed.
+You can do this using the following command:

 ```sh
 npm install -g jscodeshift jscodeshift-ts-satisfies